lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 This runs a parallel build with multiple processes.
 It shaves about 30 seconds off the build time.

-We don't recommend adding `-j` for normal builds because it makes it harder to spot the compiler error.
+We don't recommend adding `-j` for normal builds because it becomes harder to spot the compiler error.

 ## Find Output